 At every step of the process I present 2 methods:

-- The graphical user interface (GUI) method, which requires the premium version (but see our free testing site set up specifically for this tutorial).
+- The graphical user interface (GUI) method, which requires the premium version

 - The code method, which can be done using the free version.